Going into 2020, content marketing has gone beyond buzzword, proving it has serious staying power.

 Essentially, your business or brand produces its own content that your target audience will find relevant and valuable.
-Over time, your audience for that content grows while your authority as a valuable content producer grows as well, making you an influencer and subject matter expert.
-That way, when it comes time for your audience to buy, they’re already aware of you and your products, making your company the logical choice for that product when they’re ready.
+Over time, that audience content grows while your authority as a valuable content producer grows as well, making you an influencer and subject matter expert.

 How Content Marketing Affects SEO